jschmer/jMatic/README.md

 - HTML5 compatible browser (for persistence in localStorage)
 - Tested with
   - Firefox 31
-  - Internet Explorer 11 (not working when launching the file::// directly!)
+  - Internet Explorer 11 (localStorage not working when launching the file::// directly!)
   - Google Chrome 39
   - Google Chrome for Android 39